alex-gutev/alex-gutev.github.io/index.md

   A programming language based on bindings.

-  Some releases are available however is in very early stages of development, with a lot of functionality yet to be completed before it becomes usable for real world problems.
+  Some releases are available however it is in very early stages of development, with a lot of functionality yet to be completed before it becomes usable for real world problems.
 Likely to change drastically between releases.